 PITCCH brings together SMEs and Large enterprises through challenges.
 Large companies propose a challenge and SMEs solve it using their innovative technology.
 PITCCH helps both types of firms find the best possible partners to achieve real results.

-Large enterprises (following the EU definition) are welcome to submit their Corporate Challenges on the PITCCH Open Innovation Platform.
+Large enterprises (following the EU definition) are welcome to on the PITCCH Open Innovation Platform.
 The challenge proposal has to be relevant to one or more of the European priority areas and global challenges and be based on advanced technologies.
 In particular, PITCCH is looking for Challenges that require novel solutions not available on the market yet, hence involve some research activities, and that are not part of a Big Corporation’s existing R&D programme with other partners.

 If you your company is facing such a challenge, you can submit your proposal before 31st July 2021.